Block Paving Driveway Guide

 Composite Block Paving

-Composite resin blocks are a modern type of block that are cast out of polymer-based resins.
+Composite resin blocks are a modern type of block cast out of polymer-based resins.
 These blocks are extremely durable and versatile.

-They are most often constructed using recycled materials, so they are considered the most environmentally-friendly block paving option.
+They are often constructed using recycled materials, so they are considered one of the more environmentally-friendly block paving option.

-However, these blocks are the most expensive block paving option, so not great if you're on a tight budget.
+However, these blocks are often among the most expensive block paving option, so not great if you're on a tight budget.

 There are several different block paving driveway patterns to choose from.
 The way that the blocks are laid can make a big difference to the driveway's final aesthetic.
 Below is a list of the different laying methods that can alter the way your driveway looks: